Tiberriver256/azure-devops-node-api/docs/api-reference/integration-patterns/README.md

 To use these integration patterns, you'll need:

 - An Azure DevOps account with appropriate permissions
-- A personal access token (PAT) with scopes for all relevant services
+- A Personal Access Token (PAT) with scopes for all relevant services
 - The Azure DevOps Node.js API client library
 - Familiarity with the individual APIs being integrated